Child Sex Crime Victims' Private Info Left In Public Court Docs

 “Your continued refusal to comply with the act places victims of sexual assault in needless danger and invites painful public scrutiny into acts of sexual violence against them,” Foxx wrote in the letter, adding “I will do whatever is necessary to ensure that these victims are protected, including and not limited to, filing suit against the Clerk.”

-On October 21, one day before CBS 2 planned to publish this story, the Chief Judge’s spokesperson said the Clerk had finally begun fixing the records.
+On Oct.
+21, one day before CBS 2 planned to publish this story, the Chief Judge’s spokesperson Mary Wisniewski said the Clerk had finally begun fixing the records.

-“The Chief Judge’s office facilitated discussions between the Clerk’s office, the Chief Judge’s office and the State’s Attorney’s office on this issue,” the spokesperson wrote in an email.
+“The Chief Judge’s office facilitated discussions between the Clerk’s office, the Chief Judge’s office and the State’s Attorney’s office on this issue,” Wisniewski wrote in an email.
 “The clerk, with the assistance of the State’s Attorney, have begun identifying and restricting access to cases which fall under the statute.”

 Later that day — the night before CBS 2 planned to publish this story — at 11:08 p.m., the Clerk’s office sent another statement, this time saying the cases CBS 2 found had been sealed “using the State’s Attorney’s letter and the opinion from her office as the authority.”